carla-simulator/scenario_runner/Docs/challenge_evaluation.md

 This output shows the sensor data received by the sample agent.

+You can add --file option to save logs with respect to the challenge evaluation results.

 Finally, you can also add your own agent into the system by following [this tutorial](Docs/agent_evaluation.md)